-Please join us for this in-depth exploration of a less-visited region of Southern Belize.
+Join us for this in-depth exploration of a less-visited region of Southern Belize.
 Emphasis is on natural history, birding, forest ecology, Mayan heritage, and simple, relaxing fun.

 See our other Belize birding tours here.

-- Bird at Central America’s highest waterfall
+- Bird watch at Central America’s highest waterfall

-- Cruise along the Monkey River looking for Manatee, Neotropical River Otter, Howler Monkey, and the reclusive Agami Heron
+- Cruise the Monkey River looking for Manatee, Neotropical River Otter, Howler Monkey, and the reclusive Agami Heron

 Photo credits: Banner: Lesser Nighthawk by Peg Abbott; Keel-billed Toucan by Narca Moore-Craig; Belize Group, Naturalist Journeys Stock; Chestnut-colored Woodpecker by Sandy Sorkin; Great Curassow Pair by Sandy Sorkin; Black Howler Monkey by Peg Abbott; Jabiru by Barry Ulman; Black-collared Hawk by Barry Ulman; Laughing Falcon by Sandy Sorkin.